Jacajack/avr-dhtxx/README.md

 As you can see, code is very simple.
 Library itself consists of two functions:
  - `dhtxxconvert( ... )` - sends request pulse to sensor in order to start data conversion.
- - `dhtxxread( ... )` - reads humidity and temperature data from sensor.
-Received data is stored in two `int` variables specified by pointers.
+ - `dhtxxread( ... )` - reads humidity and temperature data from sensor and triggers data conversion (**old data is returned**).

+Data received by `dhtxxread` is stored in two `int` variables specified by pointers passed as arguments to the function.
 Temperature and humidity values returned are multiplied by 10.
-For instance, temperature value 230 actually means 23.0&deg;C. Also, returned values come from last conversion, so if you want fresh data, `dhtxxconvert` should be called >1s before reading data.
-Anyway, always take a look at datasheet.
+For instance, temperature value 230 actually means 23.0&deg;C.
+Also, returned values come from last conversion, so if you want fresh data, `dhtxxconvert` should be called >1s before reading data with `dhtxxread`.
+Anyway, always remember to take a look at datasheet.

 Each function takes following arguments:
  - sensor type (`DHTXX_DHT11` or `DHTXX_DTH22`)